Rise of nationalism and establishment of the indian national congress

 The rise of nationalism in India surged in response to British colonial oppression, catalyzed by socio-cultural movements, the formation of organizations like the Indian National Congress, and the influence of key leaders advocating for independence.
 Grievances against British policies, coupled with a growing sense of Indian identity and pride in heritage, fueled a united front against colonial rule.
 Events like the partition of Bengal and India’s contributions to world wars amplified demands for self-governance.
 Visionaries such as Mahatma Gandhi and Jawaharlal Nehru played pivotal roles in shaping the movement, leading to India’s hard-fought independence in 1947 after decades of struggle and resistance.

-Class 10 Rise of nationalism and establishment of the indian national congress important questions and answers
+Class 10 Rise of nationalism and establishment of the Indian national congress important questions and answers

 Q1.
 Identify one of the immediate objectives of the Congress as stated by W.C.
 Bonnerjee.